Palaeoloxodon huaihoensis: Evolution and extinction

 The oldest remains of Palaeoloxodon in North China date to the early Middle Pleistocene, around 700,000 years ago.
 Mitochondrial genomes retrieved from Chinese Palaeoloxodon individuals from North China reveal that like the European P. antiquus, they harboured mitochondrial lineages derived from those of African forest elephants as a result of hybridisation with that species prior to Palaeoloxodon leaving Africa.
 The close relationship between the mitochondrial genomes of a Chinese Palaeoloxodon and a European P. antiquus individual suggests that there may have been gene flow between the two populations following their initial divergence.
 In the early 2020s, it became suggested by some authors that Chinese Palaeoloxodon should be considered the same species as the European straight-tusked elephant Palaeoloxodon antiquus, given their very similar morphology.

-Diagram of the relationships of elephant mitochondrial genomes, after Lin et al. 2023.The latest dates for Palaeoloxodon in China are from the Late Pleistocene, and a Holocene survival is not substantiated, though the actual timing of extinction is uncertain due to a lack of reliable dating.
+The latest dates for Palaeoloxodon in China are from the Late Pleistocene, and a Holocene survival is not substantiated, though the actual timing of extinction is uncertain due to a lack of reliable dating.